CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/epics/shared/README.md

 # CLARIAH Shared Development Roadmap: Shared core Epics

-**Shared core epics** describe epic stories providing core shared functionality for the infrastructure as a whole.
+**Shared core epics** describe epics providing core shared functionality for the infrastructure as a whole.
 The services that implement these serve scholarly use cases and are generic or pervasive (i.e. the needs or requirements that need to be fulfilled are often not directly formulated and